Purchase the Day Trips and Hidden Places Around Rochester books on Amazon

 Explore Auburn

-Auburn is the eastern juncture where routes 5 & 20 converge.
-From Avon, the western juncture, travelers can embark on a scenic 67-mile journey through Canandaigua and Geneva to reach Auburn.
+Auburn is the eastern juncture where Routes 5 & 20 converge.
+From Caledonia, the western juncture, travelers can embark on a scenic 67-mile journey through Canandaigua and Geneva to reach Auburn.
 This road has historical roots, tracing back to a foot trail used by the region’s earliest inhabitants to connect the Hudson River with Lake Erie.

-Additionally, Auburn rests on the northern shore of Owasco Lake, one of New York’s 11 Finger Lakes.
-This lake supplies drinking water to Auburn and its neighboring communities and is a beloved destination in its own right.
-With recreational activities and breathtaking scenic views, Owasco Lake stands as a testament to the natural beauty of the Finger Lakes region.
+Auburn rests on the northern shore of Owasco Lake, which supplies drinking water to Auburn and its neighboring communities.
+With recreational activities and breathtaking scenic views, Owasco Lake reflects the natural beauty of the Finger Lakes region.

 Plan Your Day Trip to Auburn